Who is Godzilla? And How to Draw Godzilla

 Something unique to this Godzilla is that this Godzilla has gils on the side of his neck to breathe underwater.
 This version of Godzilla spends a large amount of time underneath water.
 It was highlighted when he first encountered King Kong in the 2021 movie.
 He was able to survive underwater, while King Kong was gasping for air.
 If you look at the way Godzilla swims, his motion is very similar to a crocodile’s swim.
 The smooth swimming motion gives Godzilla speed in the water, like no other Godzilla before him.

 His facial expressions are relatively limited.
 While King Kong has a series of different expressions, because he has pliable lips, Godzilla’s range of emotion is much lower.
 Since Godzilla has no lips he emotes with his eyes.
 The most expressive this Godzilla has looked, was a very creepy smile he made throughout ‘Godzilla vs Kong”.
 The expression was made by lowering the front position of his snout and scrunching the skin around the lower section of his eyes.
 There hasn’t been much place for him to emote in the movies he has appeared in.
 The drama and story were centered around King Kong.
 Maybe in a future movie, Godzilla will have more reasons to emote.
+Its even a question if you need to go to art school to draw Godzilla.

 Thicker

 As mentioned before, Godzilla’s body is thicker and wider than previous versions, in proportion to his head.
 When you want to create a character that looks very large, shrinking his head is a great way to do it.
 This makes the overall body mass appear much larger.
 A good example of this is the Hulk.
 We intuitively use the size of the head as a base measuring tool for the rest of the body.
 This doesn’t apply to every Kaiju, but it does apply with this version of Godzilla.
+He had a distinct look in the Warner bros Godzilla movie.

 Godzilla’s body is very human like, he stands and walks upright, even runs.

 His arms are not as mobile or dexterous as a human’s arm, but they are structured like human arms.
 A Notable difference is he has 4 fingers on each hand.
+I used to draw him in art school for fun.

 The original Godzilla would walk completely upright, dragging his tail behind him.
 This was mainly because of the limitations of the Godzilla outfit at the time.
 The Legendary version of Godzilla leans forward, to emulate real animals.